amctagg1/eleventy-starter/README.md

 #### Netlify Config
 Netlify.toml
-Configures the Netilfy build process to compile eleventy to _site/ using the eleventy build command.
+Configures the Netilfy build process to compile scss/ to css/ and compile eleventy to _site/ using the npm run build command.
-(Note: This means css/ will auto-copy into _site/, but scss/ will not be compiled to css/ at this time.)